Registration for Study Abroad

 Grades on CMU Transcript

 Courses taken through a CMU study abroad program will appear on your transcript with the grades.
 The grades will count in your CMU GPA.
+In some rare cases, host universities may offer a course pass/fail rather than with a specific grade.
+CMU will count this class as credit/no credit.

 Credit/No Credit Request